-At the moment, visitors of Portugal do not need a vaccine to enter the country.
-However, getting the Visa can be a tedious task, but through the following three quick steps, your Visa application will be ready in no time:
+Getting the Passenger Locator Form can be a tedious task, but through the following three quick steps, your application will be ready in no time:

 - Complete the online form with your personal information.

-- Upload any essential document as asked in the form. iVisa.com will send you the processed Visa at your email address as soon as it is approved.
-With these simple steps, your application process has begun.
+- Upload any essential document as asked in the form. iVisa.com will send you the processed Passenger Locator Card to your email address as soon as it is approved.
+With these simple steps, your application process is completed.